Cliffe16/Credit-Risk-Analysis/README.md

     * `03_Findings_and_Recommendations.ipynb`: To view the summary of findings and business recommendations.

 ## Limitations
-* The analysis is based purely on the historical data available in `QuickPesaDB`.
+* The analysis is based purely on the synthetic data available in `QuickPesaDB`.
 It does not account for external macroeconomic factors.
 * A predictive machine learning model was not built; this analysis is diagnostic in nature.

 ## Future Work